 Can you refinance an investment property?

-While refinancing real estate can be a smart strategy, not everyone can qualify for a refinancing loan.
+While refinancing real estate can be a smart strategy, not everyone can qualify for refinancing.
 Your LTV plays a big role in determining your eligibility for refinancing.
-The higher your LTV, the more of a risk you pose to the lender.
+The higher your LTV, the more of a credit risk you pose to the lender.

 You can refinance investment property at 80% LTV